amyreese/znc-push/README.md

     /msg *status loadmod push

+Then select the push service you want to use, and set your username and secret as needed.
-Then set your Notifo username and API secret.
-The API secret is not your password, and can be obtained by logging into Notifo's website, clicking Settings, and then "Click to Show" next to the "API Secret" heading:
+The secret is not your password, and can be obtained by logging into the service's website and looking in your profile or settings:

     /msg *push set service notifo
     /msg *push set username foo